alimert-demirel/Data_Science_Project_2026/README.md

   - Aligned event dates with trading days.
 If an event happened on a weekend or market holiday, it was shifted to the next available trading day.
   - If an event occurred after market close, the following trading day was treated as the first reaction day.

-NOTE: The "Non-Event" category contains the daily returns for almost every single trading day from 2013 until today, and CSV file containing event days have a number of 66 (it was expanded from 30, minimally to satisfy the Central Limit Theorem) registered days as of 25 April 2026 (most recent event input), and the sample size will be expanded further.
+NOTE: The "Non-Event" category contains the daily returns for almost every single trading day from 2013 until today, and CSV file containing event days have a number of 70 (it was expanded from 30, minimally to satisfy the Central Limit Theorem) registered days as of 5 May 2026 (most recent event input), and the sample size will be expanded further.